Long-distance running: In sport

 Many sporting activities feature significant levels of running under prolonged periods of play, especially during ball sports like association football and rugby league.
 However, continuous endurance running is exclusively found in racing sports.
 Most of these are individual sports, although team and relay forms also exist.

-The most prominent long-distance running sports are grouped within the sport of athletics, where running competitions are held on strictly defined courses, and the fastest runner to complete the distance wins.
-The foremost types are long-distance track running, road running and cross-country running.
-Both track and road races are usually timed, while cross country races are not always timed, and typically only the placing is of importance.
-Other less popular variants such as fell running, trail running, mountain running, and tower running combine the challenge of distance with a significant incline or change of elevation as part of the course.
+In the sport of athletics, long-distance events are defined as races covering 3 km (1.9 mi) and above.
+The three most common types are track running, road running, and cross country running, all of which are defined by their terrain – all-weather tracks, roads, and natural terrain, respectively.
+Other less popular variants, such as fell running, trail running, mountain running, and tower running, combine the challenge of distance with a significant incline or change of elevation as part of the course.

 Multisport races frequently include endurance running.
 Triathlon, as defined by the International Triathlon Union, may feature running sections ranging from 5 km to the marathon distance (42.195 kilometres, or 26 miles and 385 yards), depending on the race type.
 The related sport of duathlon is a combination of cycling and distance running.
 Previous versions of the modern pentathlon incorporated a three or four-kilometre (1.9–2.5 mi) run, but changes to the official rules in 2008 meant the running sections are now divided into three separate legs of one kilometre each (0.6 mi).
 Depending on the rules and terrain, navigation sports such as foot orienteering and rogaining may contain periods of endurance running within the competition.
 Variants of adventure racing may also combine navigational skills and endurance running in this manner.

 Running competitions

 Track running

-The history of long-distance track running events are tied to the track and field stadia where they are held.
+The history of long-distance track running events is tied to the track and field stadia where they are held.
 Oval circuits allow athletes to cover long distances in a confined area.
-Early tracks were usually on flattened earth or were simply marked areas of grass.
+Early tracks were usually on flattened earth or were marked areas of grass.
 The style of running tracks became refined during the 20th century: the oval running tracks were standardised to 400 metres in distance and cinder tracks were replaced by synthetic all-weather running track of asphalt and rubber from the mid-1960s onwards.
 It was not until the 1912 Stockholm Olympics that the standard long-distance track events of 5000 metres and 10,000 metres were introduced.